December 19, 2014

 Example of a soft brace (SpineCor) courtesy of http://www.oapublishinglondon.com/article/971

 The failure of the SpineCor brace for our daughter –she progressed significantly – did, however, have a positive outcome.
-It was the impetus of Marc becoming an expert on the conservative treatment for scoliosis.
+It was the impetus of Marc to become so knowledgeable on the conservative treatment for scoliosis.
 The system left us no other choice.
-Our scoliosis journey has resulted in many positives: we went to Germany, Marc became Schroth method certified, we now offer effective programs of hope and empowerment, we’ve been able to spread the word about the Schroth Method, Marc is now a Schroth Best Practice® Advanced Instructor, and we’ve met incredible people from all over the globe to learn about scoliosis management.
-As a result of our experience with the SpineCor, we were also inspired to offer other families a better brace – the Cheneau-Gensingen brace.
+Our scoliosis journey has resulted in many positives: we went to Germany, Marc became Schroth method certified, and we now offer effective programs of hope and empowerment.
+Throughout our journey, we’ve met some incredible people from all over the globe working toward finding the best ways forward regarding scoliosis management.
+As a result of our experience with SpineCor, we were also inspired to get involved with bracing for scoliosis to provide patients with better options than we were offered.
 The best part by far though, is that we learned how to help our daughter and others avoid surgery.

-Once the translation came, reading the transcript of the Canadian media coverage on SpineCor only served to stir up old anger and regret for me about the early mismanagement of our daughter’s scoliosis.
-After learning about Schroth principles we discovered that the SpineCor brace is compressive while Schroth is about opening voids and the two are incompatible philosophies.
+Once the translation came, reading the transcript of the Canadian media coverage on SpineCor only served to stir up old anger and regret about the early mismanagement of our daughter’s scoliosis.
+After learning about Schroth’s principles we discovered that the SpineCor brace is compressive while Schroth is about opening voids and the two are incompatible philosophies.

 We lost time early on that we could never regain, but what drives me is that it doesn’t need to be that way for others.
 It’s a point we try to make to parents of newly diagnosed kids; in our opinion, scoliosis must be managed properly and proactively during growth because there is no turning back once skeletal maturity occurs.
 Conservative treatment does work when it begins in a timely manner.